Morazanist Patriotic Front

 Morazanist Patriotic Front (FPM, Spanish: Frente Patriótico Morazanista) was a paramilitary group operating in Honduras.
 It is considered a radical, leftist terrorist group by United States.
 Its aim was to limit United States involvement in Honduras economic and political affairs.
-The Nicaraguan government is believed to had ties to the FPM.
+The Nicaraguan government is believed to have had ties to the FPM.

 History

 The group first appeared in the late 1980s.

 The group claimed the responsibility for - the bombing of Peace Corps office in December 1988, bombing of a bus near Comayagua on 19 February 1989, attack on US convoy in April 1989, La Ceiba grenade attack in July 1989. attack on a bus in March 1990.

 In May 1991, even after top leaders of the Cinchoneros ended armed struggle, the group vowed to continue armed struggle.

 On 2 December 1991, in San Pedro SuIa, Cerveceria Hondurena brewery which was owned by the U.S. firm Castle and Cooke was attacked using a RPG-7.
 Damage were estimated to be at $1 million.
 FPM claimed responsibility.

 On 5 April 1995, FPM claimed responsibility for a leaflet propaganda bomb in Tegucigalpa.
 This was FPM's last attack.
 The group is not longer considered active.